grokify/ringcentral-sdk-ruby/docs/usage/notifications/Subscriptions.md

 ### Description

-To subscribe to presence events for all extensions, create a set of extension presenence event filters including a presence event filter for every extension, and then create a subscription including all the event filters.
-A presence event filter includes the accound id and extension id.
+To subscribe to presence events for all extensions, create a set of extension presence event filters including a presence event filter for every extension, and then create a subscription API call for the event filter array.
+A presence event filter includes the account id and extension id.
 Here is an example of a single presence event filter using the account id for the authorized session:

 ```
 /restapi/v1.0/account/~/extension/111111/presence